-My Karahi Chicken is spicy, tomatoey (is that a word?) and definitely has the influence of Karachi written all over it!
-With bold and smokey cumin flavor this Karahi chicken will have you licking your fingers and coming back for more!
+My Karahi Chicken is spicy and tomatoey (is that a word?) and definitely has the influence of Pakistan written all over it!
+With bold and smokey cumin flavor this karahi chicken will have you licking your fingers and returning for more!
 It’s fancy yet quick enough for weeknight meals.
 So, let’s make it!

 But first, what exactly is karahi chicken/chicken kadai?

 There are many different versions of the dish and each one is as flavorful as the next but the one that I have mastered is the one I make almost weekly.
 My family loves it and considers it the best karahi chicken recipe!
-And I consider that a huge compliment because they are super hard to please!
+And I think that is a huge compliment because they are hard to please!

 - Whole chicken: Cut into 16 pieces.
-You can use chicken breast pieces but authentic chicken karahi is made with bone in chicken pieces.
+You can use boneless chicken breast pieces, but authentic chicken karahi is made with small bone-in chicken pieces.
+I often use the thighs and legs.

-- Garlic: I use garlic I mince myself.
-This is key to get the best results as the fresher the ingredients, the tastier the karahi.
+- Garlic and ginger: I use homemade minced garlic.
+This is key to getting the best results as the fresher the ingredients, the tastier the karahi.

-- Spices: Red chili powder, salt, cumin powder, coriander powder, turmeric powder and black pepper powder.
+- Spices: Red chili powder, salt, cumin powder, coriander powder, turmeric powder, and black pepper.

-- Tomatoes: I use Roma tomatoes as they are widely available where I live but any ripe and juicy, medium sized tomato will do.
+- Tomatoes: I use Roma tomatoes as they are widely available where I live but any juicy, medium-sized tomato will do.

 For the garnish

-- Garam masala: Again freshly ground or you can use my Roasted Cumin-Coriander Masala posted in my Haleem recipe too.
-This is made in bulk and can be used as garnish to finish off most any Pakistani curry.
+- Garam masala: Freshly ground or you can use my Roasted Cumin-Coriander Masala.
+This is made in bulk and can be used as a garnish to finish off most any Pakistani curry.

 - Cilantro and green chili: Chopped cilantro is an essential garnish and another Serrano or even Thai green chili pepper slit length-wise more for the aroma than heat.